 The supported means of upgrading from one pfSense release to another depend on the platform being used.
 Any version of pfSense can be reliably upgraded to any newer version while retaining the existing configuration.
+This includes RC, Beta, and other releases.
+So long as you are moving from an older version to a newer version, it will work unless noted otherwise.

 First, as you should always do before upgrading any sort of system, make sure you have a good, up to date backup.
 You just need to visit the Backup/Restore page and download a backup of your configuration.
 Those with a pfSense Portal subscription should consider using the AutoConfigBackup and making a manual backup noting the reason as prior to upgrade.